jknapp25/exogenesis/story.md

 "13 DAYS"

-"13 days until what happens?"
-The words never changed or left, they just stayed.
+"13 days until what?"
+He said to the ominous eye.
+The words never changed nor left, they just stayed.
 He concluded that was how many days he had left of this.
 There must be somewhere that the Collector was going to be in 13 days that would answer some of his questions.

 All the doors were open throughout the rest of the ship but none of them opened to anything that seemed useful to him.
 But atleast now he had a place to sleep.